P. V. Sindhu: 2014

 Sindhu reached the final of the 2014 India Open Grand Prix Gold but lost to her senior compatriot Saina Nehwal.
-She claimed her first medal at the Asian Championships, a bronze, after beating Thailand's Busanan Ongbamrungphan in the quarterfinal.
+She claimed her first medal at the Asian Championships, a bronze, after beating Thailand's Busanan Ongbamrungphan in the quarter-finals.
 She reached the semi-final stage of the 2014 Commonwealth Games in the women's singles competition, which she lost narrowly to eventual gold medalist Michelle Li of Canada.
 She later won against Malaysian Tee Jing Yi to claim the bronze medal.

 In the 2014 World Championships held in Denmark, Sindhu was seeded eleventh.
 She powered past Russian Olga Arkhangelskaya in her first round in two easy games.
-She had a tough encounter against sixth seed Bae Yeon-ju in the Round of 16 where she edged a close win 19–21, 22–20, 25–23.
-She later created history by becoming the first Indian to win two back-to-back medals in the BWF World Championships, after her bronze medal win the previous year, by beating second seed Wang Shixian in the quarterfinals in three games 19–21, 21–19, 21–15, in a match lasting more than an hour.
+She had a tough encounter against sixth seed Bae Yeon-ju in the round of 16 where she edged a close win 19–21, 22–20, 25–23.
+She later created history by becoming the first Indian to win two back-to-back medals in the BWF World Championships, after her bronze medal win the previous year, by beating second seed Wang Shixian in the quarter-finals in three games 19–21, 21–19, 21–15, in a match lasting more than an hour.
 However, in the semi-finals, she lost to the eventual champion Carolina Marín in straight games and had to settle for another bronze medal.
 At the end of the year, she defended her Macau Open title by beating Kim Hyo-min of South Korea in the final.

 2015

-Sindhu was on the verge of victory against Li Xuerui in the quarterfinals of the Asian Championships, but ended up losing 21–11, 19–21, 8–21, narrowly missing out on a second consecutive Asian Championships medal.
-At the 2015 World Championships, where she was seeded eleventh, Sindhu defeated Line Højmark Kjærsfeldt of Denmark in the first round after being a game down.
-She then stunned third seeded Li Xuerui in the Round of 16 and reached the quarterfinals of the World Championships once again.
-However, this time, she suffered defeat against her Korean opponent Sung Ji-hyun in a close quarterfinal match 21–17, 19–21, 16–21, narrowly missing out on a third consecutive World Championship medal.
+Sindhu was on the verge of victory against Li Xuerui in the quarter-finals of the Asian Championships, but ended up losing 21–11, 19–21, 8–21, narrowly missing out on a second consecutive Asian Championships medal.
+At the 2015 World Championships, where she was seeded eleventh, Sindhu defeated Line Kjærsfeldt of Denmark in the first round after being a game down.
+She then stunned third seeded Li Xuerui in the round of 16 and reached the quarter-finals of the World Championships once again.
+However, this time, she suffered defeat against her Korean opponent Sung Ji-hyun in a close quarter-finals match 21–17, 19–21, 16–21, narrowly missing out on a third consecutive World Championship medal.

-In October, playing at the Denmark Open, Sindhu reached her maiden superseries tournament final, defeating three seeded players - Tai Tzu-ying, Wang Yihan and Carolina Marin.
+In October, playing at the Denmark Open, Sindhu reached her maiden Superseries tournament final, defeating three seeded players – Tai Tzu-ying, Wang Yihan and Carolina Marín.
 In the final, she lost to the defending champion Li Xuerui in straight games 19–21, 12–21.
 In November, the defending champion Sindhu won her third successive women's singles title at the Macau Open Grand Prix Gold after defeating Japan's Minatsu Mitani in the final 21–9, 21–23, 21–14.

 She suffered a stress fracture in 2015 that kept her from playing for nearly six months, yet managed to qualify for the 2016 Rio Olympics.